 Discusses parenting challenges adoptive parents may encounter and the benefits of taking part in a support group with other adoptive families.
 This publication explains the types of support groups available to adoptive parents in Wisconsin, offers online resources, and describes how to start a support group.

 ZERO TO THREE®

-The mission of ZERO TO THREE, a national, nonprofit, multidisciplinary organization, is to support the healthy development and well-being of infants, toddlers, and their families by informing, educating, and supporting adults who influence the lives of infants and toddlers.
+Supports the healthy development and well-being of infants, toddlers, and their families by informing, educating, and supporting adults who influence the lives of infants and toddlers.